-Recently Rob McKinney, director of business development for eSUB, and Steve Coughran, founder and CEO of Coltivar, hosted a webinar to help construction executives transform their businesses.
+Recently Rob McKinney, director of business development for eSUB, and Steve Coughran, founder and CEO of Coltivar, hosted a webinar to help construction executives overcome their construction business challenges.
 Here are some of the highlights of that webinar.

 Many construction businesses have survived all the challenges in recent years.
 But how are they performing under today’s conditions?
 Coltivar, a strategy execution software developer, conducted some research into this.
 Here’s what it found.

 - 80% of contractors don’t know their labor and burden costs for field employees or they don’t adjust them as labor costs rise.
 This has significant implications for their business.
 For example, let’s say you’re a specialty contractor with 100 field employees that produce 200,000 labor hours per year.
 If your labor costs are off by $1 per hour, you’ve lost $200,000!